 The fact that different groups of institutions have similar business models can also generate covariance of default risk.
 If institutions have similar lending portfolios, there is for example an increased probability of large credit losses within a specific area of lending affecting several institutions.
-An example of a business model shared by several institutions is the issuance of credit to parties with lower creditworthiness.
+An example of a business model shared by the majority of institutions is the issuance of loans to parties with lower creditworthiness.
 In the event of a persistent recession, for example, this customer group is more likely to have payment problems.
-When this group is unable to pay interest and amortisation payments, several institutions thereby suffer higher credit losses.
-In the worst case, this could lead to default.
+When they are unable to pay interest and amortisation payments, several institutions thereby suffer higher credit losses.
+In the worst case, this could lead to several defaults.

 Another risk factor for the financial system is that the institutions are, to varying degrees, interconnected.
 One such connection is the occurrence of financial connections between certain institutions.
 The institutions have varying degrees of credit exposures to one another in the form of both secured and unsecured lending.
-For example, four of the major banks operating in the Swedish market had exposures to each other, through ownership of each other's securities, which averaged 25 per cent of their Common Equity Tier 1 capital over a three-year period.
 This means that financial problems affecting an institution will spread to other institutions through their ownership of securities in, and lending to, the first institution.
-If the institutions affected by these spillover effects fail to manage the losses that occur, there may be additional spillover effects.
+If the institutions affected by these spillover effects fail to manage the losses that occur, there may in turn be additional spillover effects.24

-The fact that these institutions are so interconnected also entails the risk that one institution's credibility problems will spread to another.
-The spread of credibility problems would most likely affect institutions with a similar risk profile or that are active in the same markets.
-An example of this was when money laundering accusations in 2018 and 2019 towards a couple of banks operating in the Baltic market also led to suspicions of other institutions with activities in the same market.
+The fact that these institutions are interconnected also entails the risk that one institution's credibility problems will spread to another.
+The spread of credibility problems mostly concerns institutions with a similar risk profile or that are active in the same markets.
+An example of this was when money laundering accusations in 2018 and 2019 towards a couple of banks operating in the Baltic market also led to suspicions of other institutions with activities in the Baltic region.
 The fact that credibility issues can spread in this way could exacerbate problems for an institution that is already in a difficult situation for other reasons.